anavarro9731/soap/src/readme.md

 - Changing the .env variables requires restarting parcel
 - We are stuck using the -no-source-maps flag in parcel v1 because auth0 library wont work otherwise, parcel team not fixing the issue before v2, at present parcel v2 still buggy and doesn't work for us.
 1. won't cancel properly, random errors
+- When publishing the soap project itself, make sure that pwsh-bootstrap is loaded for the soap project and not another project which could happen if for example you were running test.ps1 recently.
+Second make sure the client app is running against a packaged version of soap. e.g. srv.ps1 -ToRemoteSoap.
+Both these problems should alert you through issues when publishing but its good to note them.

 # BackLog
 MUST